HGMEM: Hypergraph-based Working Memory to Improve Multi-step RAG for Long-Context Complex Relational Modeling: Evaluation Prompts for Generative Sense-making QA

 \section{Evaluation Prompts for Generative Sense-making QA}

 For the evaluation of generative sense-making QA, we leverage GPT-4o as an evaluator to assess the quality of model responses.
 Given the target query and the source paragraph from which the query originated, the GPT-4o evaluator first indicates the level of comprehensiveness/diversity and then gives a final score within the value range of the corresponding level.
-Detailed prompts for such LLM-as-a-Judge evaluation.
 Figure~\ref{fig:prompt_comprehensiveness} and Figure~\ref{fig:prompt_diversity} give the prompts for scoring the comprehensiveness and diversity, respectively.